 Highways and railways are well known for the unwanted noise pollution they create, and outdoor sound walls are the best solution to mitigate that unwanted noise.

 For many years, it was common to simply install a concrete sound wall in these areas.

 But now many state Departments of Transportation (DOT) are switching to absorptive sound walls because they perform better acoustically, and in many cases are more cost effective.

 When installing a box-like type generator enclosure around noisy equipment such as an air conditioner system or a gas compressor reflective noise can become a huge issue.

 It is generally not recommended to use reflective barriers in these instances because of the reverberation of the sound waves and the potential increase in noise levels as a result.

-The primary benefits of a sound wall are the acoustical qualities and traits which directly relate to the effectiveness of the wall once it is installed and completed.
+The primary benefits of a sound wall panel are the acoustical qualities and traits which directly relate to the effectiveness of the wall once it is installed and completed.

 With absorptive (high NRC) sound walls, there is very little or no noise reflected off of the wall panels so it is diffused inside the sound panels.
 Once the noise is eliminated, the problem goes away.

-Concrete and reflective sound walls merely reflect the noise back towards the direction it came from, often causing additional and unpredictable problems.
+Reflective and concrete sound walls merely reflect the noise back towards the direction it came from, often causing additional and unpredictable problems.